Carbon Competitiveness

 They considerably simplify the work of entering the GHG balance, but have many disadvantages.
 Indeed, by using these factors, the company must reveal accounting information to carry out its GHG assessment.

-These factors are also not very significant because the emissions calculated depend on the prices at which the company has negotiated its energy, goods and services purchased.
-Thus, inflation inflates a company's Carbon Footprint!
+These factors are also not very significant, as the emissions calculated depend on the prices at which the company has negotiated its energy, goods and services purchases.

 ADEME gives an uncertainty of 80% for these factors and recommends using them only as a last resort.